jamiealquiza/bicache/cmd/bicached/README.md

 # Bicached

 Bicache server.
-Super crude / WIP.
+Super crude / WIP toy server used purely for playing around with the Bicache API.

 # Install
 Tested with Go 1.7.